Senior Living Management

 Courses Designed for Flexibility

-The Carson College of Business offers its upper division courses in a 7-week format.
+The Carson College of Business offers its lower and upper division courses in a 7-week format.
 Several required upper division courses are offered only once per year.
 Students will be required to take some courses during the summer.

 The 7-week sessions allow students to complete two or four 7-week courses during a traditional 16-week semester and can be taken concurrently with 16-week non-business courses.
 The 7-week courses are accelerated and require about 15-20 hours of work per week but allow for a more flexible schedule suited for working students.
 The current 7-week course rotation schedule is provided below in the Program of Study under SLM Core Requirements and Course Rotation Schedule.